openmainframeproject/docker-service-broker/README.md

 run install.sh in scripts

-run generated add_node.sh to all nodes you want to connect to the swarm this will bne different every time you run install.sh to create a fresh swarm
+run generated add_node.sh to all nodes you want to connect to the swarm this will be different every time you run install.sh to create a fresh swarm

 install.sh open ports, start the swarm, sets up the database and adds relevant data to add_node.sh